sjroma/sjroma.github.io/README.md

 **[HOG websites](https://sjroma.github.io/HOGsites)** - simple page w/navbar dropdowns of HOG websites built with various content management systems (CMS), [HOG[SCAN]](https://www.hogscan.com), [Pinnacle Consulting](http://pin-consult.com), [Wordpress](https://wordpress.com) and [Wix](https://www.wix.com)

 **[RalHOG Patches](https://sjroma.github.io/patchesPage)** - Refactored the old page.
 Now using CSS Grid instead of a table to make it easier to add Patch image, title and description.
-I've made the links accessible and included the ability to toggle to dark mode.
+I've made the links accessible ~~and included the ability to toggle to dark mode~~.
+I've made the backgrounds on the patch images transparent so the images look best on the page.
+I was asked to remove the toggle and present the page in dark mode only.
+The underlying code is still there in case that decision gets overturned.

 **[fccJavaScript](http://sjroma.github.io/fccjs)** - JavaScript code snippets I wanted to save for possible future reference.
 Users can either;
 &nbsp;&nbsp;- open Dev Tools and view the console